antonmi/Start-Flowex/README.md

 end
 ```

-#### 3. Start several pipelines inside one application.
+#### 3. Start several pipelines inside one application using `supervised_start` function.
 In that case pipeline supervisors will be placed under application supervisor:
 ```elixir
 defmodule TwoPipelinesPerApp do
   use Application